 The next time you tackle your fridge, think about tossing out more than the science experiments lurking on a back shelf.
 Our dietitians recommend pitching three foods that do nothing for your health.

 Do you rely on takeout, or skip meals or snack at night, then punish yourself for not losing weight?
-Our dietitians say these habits are counterproductive.
-Learn how to turn them around.
+Here’s how to turn these counterproductive habits around.

 If you’re hoping to lose weight, don’t let problematic eating habits get in your way.
-Our dietitians explain four behaviors that keep you from making progress (and feeling good about yourself).
+Our dietitians explain four behaviors that keep you from making progress.

-When you’re rushing out the door or too exhausted to cook, nothing beats the convenience of a frozen entrée.
-Our dietitians explain how to make sure they don’t hurt your efforts to stay healthy — and trim.
+Our dietitians explain how to make sure frozen dinners don’t hurt your efforts to stay healthy — and trim.